Unmanned Aerial Systems

 Pipelines, transmission lines, rail corridors, and remote infrastructure assets monitored continuously rather than episodically.

-Operating from altitude for extended periods, ND4 can serve as a persistent communications relay and coordination layer — extending line of sight, connectivity, and situational awareness between unmanned systems, field teams, and command nodes.
+Operating from altitude for extended periods, ND4 can serve as a persistent communications relay and coordination layer — extending line of sight, connectivity, and situational awareness between unmanned systems, field teams, and operations centers.

 Roadmap